milanboers/rurel/README.md

 ## Getting started
 There are two main traits you need to implement: `rurel::mdp::State` and `rurel::mdp::Agent`.

-A `State` is something which defines a `Vec` of actions that can be taken from this state, and has a certain reward.
+A `State` is something which defines a `Vec` of actions that can be taken from this relevant state.
 A `State` needs to define the corresponding action type `A`.

-An `Agent` is something which has a current state, and given an action, can take the action and evaluate the next state.
+An `Agent` is something which has a current state, and given an action, can take the action, evaluate the next state and has a certain reward calculated with relevant (fields from `State`) and irrelevant (fields from `Agent`) state.

 ### Example